isomerpages/nlb-biblioasia/index.md

   - infopic:
       title: Key Milestones in the History of Cathay Cinema
       subtitle: places and buildings
-      description: "The closing of Cathay cinema at Handy Road, one of Singapore’s oldest cinemas, marks the end of an era. "
+      description: The closing of Cathay cinema at Handy Road, one of Singapore’s oldest cinemas, marks the end of an era.
       button: a historic cinema
       url: /history-cathay-cinema-2022
       image: /images/Cathay/Cathay-1941.jpg